-If it is against the law in any state or other jurisdiction to make an offer to sell the securities, or to solicit an offer from someone to buy the securities, then this prospectus does not apply to any person in that state or other jurisdiction, and no offer or solicitation is made by this prospectus to any such person.
+If it is against the law in any state to make an offer to sell the securities, or to solicit an offer from someone to buy the securities, then this prospectus does not apply to any person in that state, and no offer or solicitation is made by this prospectus to any such person.

 You should rely only on the information contained or incorporated by reference in this prospectus or any supplement.
 Neither we nor the selling stockholder has authorized anyone to provide you with different information.
+You should not assume that the information in this prospectus or any supplement is accurate as of any date other than the date on the front of such documents.